brandur/sorg/content/nanoglyphs/033-heroku.md

 There's also the matter of Heroku being surprising sticky.
 Given a product that's gone largely unchanged for years now, along with a host of new entrants in the market, I would've assumed that Heroku would've been resigned to obscurity by broader cloud competition years ago, but to this day, it's still plausible as a platform.
 At my company, we made the decision to host on it as little as a year ago -- we know the product well, there's minimal lock-in in case we need to evacuate, and it keeps us generally hands-free on operations/infrastructure not core to the services that we're selling.
 Every major cloud provider's introduced new services aimed at satisfying that PaaS tier (and in cases like AWS, more than one), but few so far have been able to match Heroku's streamlined workflows and simplicity.

-Beyond that, a lot of great things fell out of Heroku:
+Beyond that, a lot of great things fell out of the company:

 * **Outsourcing ops:** For the longest time, deploying programs to the internet was hard.
-Then PHP came along, and won the world not just through concise syntax and a simple deployment story, but one with gaping holes.
+Then PHP came along, and won the world with concise syntax and a simple deployment story, but one with gaping holes.
 Deploying generic stacks was hard -- Rails at the time involved setting up a load balancer, per-server reverse proxy, CGI process, and whatever else it took to keep everything monitored and alive.
 Heroku vastly simplified this story, letting developers focus on building programs instead of configuring and running infrastructure.
-An obvious good in today's container world, but one which wasn't at the time.
+An obvious good in today's world, but not so much at the time.

 * **Postgres:** The rise in prominence of Postgres over the last decade is owed to a number of factors including great core advances and a relative languishing in its competitors, but by making it a core piece of the platform offering and giving it a lot of high profile publicity, Heroku was an important part of the equation.

 * **Containers:** Few remember it, but Heroku ran containers before they were cool, using [LXC](https://linuxcontainers.org/) as a central technology in its Cedar stack.

-* **DX and CLIs:** The Heroku CLI was a hugely important part of the product right alongside Git itself.
-The two tools in conjunction let a user manage every aspect of an app from the command line, which was very novel for the time.
-The CLI planted some of the seeds that would eventually grow into DX, which is now a dedicated branch of the tech industry.
+* **CLIs:** The Heroku CLI was a hugely important part of the product right alongside Git itself.
+Command line Unix tools had existed for decades, but a company shipping a dedicated CLI was an extremely novel idea, and one which has been widely replicated since.

+* **DX and CLIs:** The CLI along with a product generally oriented towards developers planted the seeds that would eventually grow into DX, now a dedicated branch of the tech industry in its own right.

 * **Buildpacks:** Generic formulae for how to deploy an application written in a particular language, buildpacks were a precursor to the `Dockerfile`, and arguably, a more appropriate level of abstraction.
 Custom buildpacks were supported from the earliest days of the Cedar stack, letting users run any technology they wanted to bring.
 They're now supported by some clouds beyond Heroku, like [Digital Ocean](https://docs.digitalocean.com/products/app-platform/concepts/buildpack/) and [GCP](https://cloud.google.com/blog/products/containers-kubernetes/google-cloud-now-supports-buildpacks).